Professor i materialvetenskap, särskilt mikrostrukturteknik vid Institutionen för materialvetenskap, Mikrosystemteknik - MST

 Detta stycke finns inte på svenska, därför visas den engelska versionen.

-Klas Hjort is Professor and Head of the microsystem technology (MST) program at Uppsala University.
+Klas Hjort is Professor and Head of the Microsystems Technology (MST) program at Uppsala University.

 Hjort is experienced in advanced microengineering.
 Previously, his focus was telecom applications, using optical and radio-frequency MEMS.
 Recently, he has focused on heterogeneous microsystems on glass, ceramics, stainless steel, flexible foils and elastomers; for biomedical and life science and applications in high temperatures and/or high pressures.
-Providing microsystems to his partners, he is one principal investigator in two national centres of excellence, in neurodiagnostic and natural disaster science.
+Providing microsystems to his partners, he has been leading national and European projects on wireless sensor and actuator networks, using his digital rigid-stretch printed circuit board technology.

 Kontakta katalogansvarig vid den aktuella organisationen (institution eller motsv.) för att rätta ev. felaktigheter.